apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-py" >}}
 Note that the typehints on the Batched DoFn are *critical*.
 This is how a Batched DoFn declares what batch type it expects.
-When this DoFn is ued in a pipeline, Beam will expect these typehints to ensure that the input and output types are compatible, and to verify that it understands how to create instances of this type of Batch (see [Supported Batch Types](#batched-dofn-types)).
+When this DoFn is ued in a pipeline, Beam will inspect these typehints to ensure that the input and output types are compatible, and to verify that it understands how to create instances of this type of batch (see [Supported Batch Types](#batched-dofn-types)).
 {{< /paragraph >}}